bisforboman/exjobb/README.md

 The project will seek to create smart algorithms for privacy with WSN applications, meaning it will seek to create automitized algorithms that improves privacy for users with the help of WSNs. **Is it going to use WSN to improve privqcy?
 Or is it going to improve privqcy in WSNs?**

-Should this prove to cumbersome, the project will instead seek to formalize communication protocols, varying for different privacy levels in different WSNs, to concretize a sufficient privacy level within WSN applications.
-With different applications the different requirements will vary and this will be reflected in the different protocols.

 With the broad usage of different IoT devices, each having different levels of sensitive data, finding a good limit for each application that ensures sufficient privacy for it's users will be the greatest challenge.

 ## Approach